gelatodigital/web3-functions-template/README.md

-# Web3 Functions template  <!-- omit in toc -->
+# Web3 Functions Template  <!-- omit in toc -->
-Start building your Web3 Functions to Automate on Gelato Network
-<br /><br />
+Use this template to write, test and deploy Web3 Functions.

+## What are Web3 Functions?
+Web3 Functions are decentralized cloud functions that work similarly to AWS Lambda or Google Cloud, just for web3.
+They enable developers to execute on-chain transactions based on arbitrary off-chain data (APIs / subgraphs, etc) & computation.
+These functions are written in Typescript, stored on IPFS and run by Gelato.

+## Documentation

+You can find the official Web3 Functions documentation [here](https://docs.gelato.network/developer-services/gasless-wallet).

+## Private Beta Restriction

+Web3 Functions are currently in private Beta and can only be used by whitelisted users.
+If you would like to be added to the waitlist, please reach out to the team on [Discord](https://discord.com/invite/ApbA39BKyJ) or apply using this [form](https://form.typeform.com/to/RrEiARiI).

+## Table of Content

 - [Project Setup](#project-setup)
 - [Write a Web3 Function](#write-a-web3-function)